-Sarah Kate Ellis was named President and CEO of GLAAD in January 2014 after a successful career as an award-winning media executive and communications strategist.
+Sarah Kate Ellis was named CEO & President of GLAAD in January 2014 after a successful career as an award-winning media executive and communications strategist.

 In short order, Ellis has refocused GLAAD’s crucial advocacy to accelerate acceptance of the LGBT community through a variety of compelling and effective initiatives, campaigns and programs.

-A powerful communicator, Ellis has used GLAAD’s position as the nation’s leading media advocacy organization to demand and generate coverage of LGBT Russians during the 2014 Olympic Games in Sochi.
-She worked closely with Facebook to expand the social network’s gender options to be more inclusive of transgender and gender non-conforming users.
-Ellis challenged the famed NYC St. Patrick’s Day Parade ban on LGBT participation leading two major sponsors, Heinekin and Guinness to pull their support, ultimately bringing inclusion to the historic parade.
-And during the 2014 World Cup, Ellis led an effort to demand that FIFA address anti-LGBT slurs at the games, leading broadcasters ESPN and Univision to condemn such hateful language on the air to worldwide audiences.
+A powerful communicator, Ellis has used GLAAD’s position as the nation’s leading media advocacy organization to demand and generate coverage of LGBT Russians during the 2014 Olympic Games in Sochi, Russia.
+Under her leadership, GLAAD worked closely with Facebook to expand the social network’s gender options to be more inclusive of transgender and gender non-conforming users.
+And during the 2014 World Cup, Ellis’ team led an effort to demand that FIFA address anti-LGBT slurs at the games, leading broadcasters ESPN and Univision to condemn such hateful language on the air to worldwide audiences.